avaneev/a5hash/README.md

 ## A5HASH-128

-The `a5hash128()` function produces 128-bit hashes, and, compared to 64-bit `a5hash()` function, features significant performance for large data hashing - 50 GB/s on Ryzen 9950X.
+The `a5hash128()` function produces 128-bit hashes, and, compared to 64-bit `a5hash()` function, features a significantly higher performance for large data hashing - 50 GB/s on Ryzen 9950X.
 It is also fairly fast for use in hash-maps, but a bit slower than the `a5hash()` function.
 Among 128-bit hashes that pass the state-of-the-art tests, it's likely the fastest 128-bit hash function for hash-maps.

-By setting the function's `rh` pointer argument to 0, it can also be used as a 64-bit hash function with high bulk throughput.
+By setting the function's `rh` pointer argument to `0`, `NULL`, or `nullptr` (in C++), it can also be used as a 64-bit hash function with high bulk throughput.

 ```c
 #include <stdio.h>